Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 #### Java

-1. Import the CampaignClassic and Lifecycle extension in your application's main activity.
+1. Import the CampaignClassic and Lifecycle extension in to your application's main activity.

 ```java
 import com.adobe.marketing.mobile.CampaignClassic;